Denied Boarding Compensation

 What Are The Compensation Amounts For Denied Boarding?

-The compensation for denied boarding on an overbooked flight in the US are based on your flight category (domestic or international), your ticket price and the delay at your final destination of your alternative flight compared to your original arrival time.
+The compensation for denied boarding on an overbooked flight in the US are based on your flight category (domestic or international), your ticket price and the delay at your final airport of your alternative flight compared to your original arrival time.
 Check the table below for the compensation amounts:

 |Type of flight||Delay at your destination compared to your scheduled flight|